introduction to the fragment corpora

 The first element to be completed was the The Fragment Corpora [Folio], a large format handmade book (280x380mm) of screen prints, plate lithographs, chine collé, colour copies and pigment prints, in an edition of 12 copies.
 Printed in India at Prati Studios in Bengaluru.

-An offset-litho edition of 500 copies The Fragment Corpora [book], is currently in production in India and will be available there in December 2025 and the UK from March 1st 2026.
-The slide show shows a production dummy created by the author.
-This edition (230x175mm) has 144 pages and an exposed binding with a wrap-around cover, printed in 4 colour process with a florescent title and surround.
+The offset-litho edition of 500 copies The Fragment Corpora [book], is currently available in India from Pressworks: <https://store.press-works.info/> from January 2026 and the UK from March 1st 2026.
+This edition (230x175mm) has 144 pages with an exposed binding and a wrap-around cover, printed in Mumbai by JAK printers in 4 colour process with a flourescent title and surround.

-A QR code on the cover flap will bring viewers to these pages where more info is available.
+A QR code on the cover flap brings viewers to these pages.

 The Ulam Spiral